John Sweetman (United Irishman): Life

 Sweetman was an active United Irishman.
 He was a member of the Leinster directory of the revolutionary organisation, and some of the most important meetings of its executive committee took place at his brewery in Francis Street, Dublin.
 Shortly before the Irish Rebellion he was arrested with other leaders of the movement on 12 March 1798.
-After the suppression of the disordered insurrection in the summer of 1798, they entered into a compact with the government, by which, in consideration of a promise of the suspension of the executions of United Irishmen, they made a full disclosure of their objects and plans, without implicating individuals, before committees of the Lords and Commons.
+After the suppression of the disordered insurrection in the summer of 1798, they entered into a compact with the government, by which, in consideration of a promise of the suspension of the executions of United Irishmen, they made full disclosure of their objects and plans, without implicating individuals, before committees of the Lords and Commons.
 Sweetman was one of the group sent to Fort George in Scotland early in 1799.
 In June 1802 they were deported to Holland and set at liberty.
-After eighteen years of exile Sweetman was permitted to return to Ireland in 1820.
-He died in May 1826, and was buried at Swords, outside Dublin.
-He married, in 1784, Mary Atkinson, the daughter of a Dublin brewer.

 Sweetman was one of the few Catholics of position who belonged to the organisation of United Irishmen as a revolutionary conspiracy.
 Of the twenty leaders consigned to Fort George, ten were Episcopalians, six were Presbyterians, and only four (including Sweetman) were Catholics.
 Wolfe Tone wrote in his pocket-book on the day after he had been sentenced to death: Te nunc habet ista secundem ("This now has thee [Sweetman] as my successor").
-These lines are from Virgil's Eclogues, and the pocket-book was delivered to Sweetman by Tone's father.
+These lines are from Virgil's Eclogues, and the pocketbook was delivered to Sweetman by Tone's father.

+After eighteen years of exile, Sweetman was permitted to return to Ireland in 1820.
+He died in May 1826, and was buried at Swords, County Dublin.

+Personal life

+Sweetman married, in 1784, Mary Atkinson, the daughter of another Dublin brewer.